 Existing businesses can use their budgets to do this comparative analysis also.

-industry and their own set of standards.
-They make their comparisons by using
+Many bankers and investors will analyze your financial statements against others in your industry and their own set of standards.
+They make their comparisons by using some common financial ratios.

-So in conclusion, understanding financial statements for a small business is imperative to the success of your company.
+So, in conclusion, understanding financial statements for a small business is imperative to the success of your company.
 Prepare them, print them out, and study them.
-If you need help it would be worth your time and investment to take them to an accountant or financial adviser the first time.
+If you need help, it would be worth your time and investment to take them to an accountant or financial adviser the first time.

-Remember the sky’s the limit when it comes to growing your business!
+Remember, the sky’s the limit when it comes to growing your business!